Trump Golf Club Allegedly Employed Undocumented Immigrants

 A statement provided to NPR by the Trump Organization said: "We have tens of thousands of employees across our properties and have very strict hiring practices.
 If any employee submitted false documentation in an attempt to circumvent the law, they will be terminated immediately."

-Romero told NPR that the second woman had positive impressions of Trump from his visits to the club before his election.
+Romero told NPR that the woman still in the country illegally had positive impressions of Trump from his visits to the club before his election.
 In an interview with the Times, she recalled a $50 tip he gave her after he praised Guatemalans' work ethic, "I told myself, 'God bless him.'
-I thought, he's a good person,"
+I thought, he's a good person."

-But Romero told NPR his client's supervisor became hostile after Trump took office.
+But Romero told NPR that his client's supervisor became hostile after Trump took office.

 The lawyer also sent NPR a statement describing the allegations: